National Institute of Public Finance and Policy

 The National Institute of Public Finance and Policy (NIPFP) is an autonomous research institute under India's Ministry of Finance.

 History

 Based in New Delhi, India, the centre conducts research on public finance and contributes to the process of policy-making relating to public finance.
 The NIPFP also works jointly with the Department of Economic Affairs at the Ministry of Finance to research the effects of past economic policy.

 NIPFP is overseen by a governing board comprising a chairman and representatives from the Ministry of Finance, Planning Commission of India and Reserve Bank of India.
-Urjit Patel is the present chairman and Pinaki Chakravarty is the present director of the institute.
-The previous director was Rathin Roy and chairman was Vijay Kelkar.
+Urjit Patel is the present chairman and R Kavita Rao is the present director of the institute.
+The previous director was Pinaki Chakraborty and chairman was Vijay Kelkar.

-Research

-Tax policy and administration, especially in reference to reform in the structure and administration of personal and corporate income tax, customs, excise, sales tax, and state-level and local-leveltaxes, as well as the impact of tax incentives on particular sectors.

-State fiscal studies and vision documents.

-Public expenditure and subsidies with particular reference to the analysis of trends and structural shifts and its management and control.

-Government debt both at the centre and states.

-Fiscal federalism, relating to the division of fiscal powers between the centre and states, and state and local governments, problems of inter-jurisdictional spillovers and issues of tax harmonisation.

-Rural and urban economics and finance including reform of the finances of urban and rural local bodies and institutions.

-Environmental and resource economics, examining the use of fiscal instruments for environmental management and improvement.

-Financing social sector expenditure particularly, health and education.

-Collaborations and partnerships

-The NIPFP maintains close functional links with the Central and State Governments in India, and actively collaborates with bilateral and multilateral donor agencies in pursuing its research and training agenda.
-It serves as a nodal agency for the State Finance Commissions.
-It has research partnership arrangements with the Indira Gandhi National Open University, Delhi, International Centre for Taxation and Development, IDS, Sussex, UK, University of Surrey, UK, Columbia University, New York, Australian National University, Canberra, and Hitotsubashi University at Tokyo.
-The Reserve Bank of India (RBI) has established a professorial chair at NIPFP for advancing research frontiers in the fields of macroeconomic and fiscal policy.
-The NIPFP faculty members are associated with world-wide research networks and serve as members on national and state-level commissions, professional organisations, and management boards of various institutions.

 Campus

 Spread over an area of 3 acres, the institute is situated near Jawaharlal Nehru University and the Indian Institute of Technology.
 The campus consists of two academic and an office block, residential quarters, a hostel (guest house).